particle-iot/docs/src/content/getting-started/setup/manual-setup.md

 - The Device ID of the device (24-character hexadecimal).
 - The Serial Number of the device.
 On most devices, this is printed on a sticker on the device or package.

+The CLI commands to claim a device and name a device require a Device ID.
+If you add a device to a product using the serial number, the console will show the Device ID corresponding to that serial number.
+The interactive tool below also does this.

 ### Interactive - Get a device identifier

+This tool will get information about your device connected to your computer by USB:

 {{> usb-device-info }}

 ### CLI - Get a device identifier

-- If the device is not currently in listening mode (blinking dark blue), you can put it in listening mode using one of the following methods:
+If the device is not currently in listening mode (blinking dark blue), you can put it in listening mode using one of the following methods:

-Using the Particle CLI:
+- Using the Particle CLI:
+</p><div style="padding-left: 4px;"><p>
 ```
 particle usb start-listening
 ```
+</p></div><p>

-Alternatively, hold down the MODE (or SETUP) button until the status LED blinks dark blue.
+- Alternatively, hold down the MODE (or SETUP) button until the status LED blinks dark blue.

-- Use the Particle CLI command:
+Then use the Particle CLI command:

 ```
 particle identify